nxt-insurance/nxt_state_machine/README.md

       # We recommend to use keyword arguments to make events accept custom arguments
       transition from: %i[written rejected], to: :approved do |approved_at:|
         self.approved_at = approved_at
-        # NOTE: The transition is halted if this returns a falsey value
+        # NOTE: The transition is NOT halted if this returns a falsey value
       end
     end
   end